vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/config.md

 Max depth of Catalog items level.

-::: note

-Only available when you use the built-in catalog component.
+::: note Only available with built-in component.

 :::